Fidelity vs. Chase Investing Introduction

 - Streaming video news

 J.P.
-Morgan Investing does not have a desktop platform, but it should!
+Morgan Investing does not have any desktop trading platform.

 Winner: Fidelity